2007 London car bombs: Discovery of car bombs

 A bomb was reported to the police by the door staff of the Tiger Tiger nightclub in Haymarket.
 At the time, an ambulance crew was attending to a minor incident at the nightclub when they noticed suspicious fumes coming from a vehicle.
 The vehicle was reported to have contained liters of petrol, gas cylinders, and nails.
-Scotland Yard reported that while the gas contained in the canisters and the quantity of the canisters remains unknown, further details would be given after they have been analysed by forensic experts.
+Scotland Yard reported that while the gas contained in the canisters and the quantity of the canisters remained unknown, further details would be given after analysis by forensic experts.
 The head of Scotland Yard's counter-terrorism command said, "It is obvious that if the device had detonated there could have been serious injury or loss of life."

-According to Sky News, the gas cylinders contained propane, used for patio heaters.
+According to Sky News, the gas cylinders contained propane.

 A Mercedes-Benz W124, similar to the car involved in the bombing.

 A second car bomb was believed to have been left in the same area at around the same time.
 The vehicle received a parking ticket in Cockspur Street at 02:30.
 At about 03:30, it was transported to the Park Lane car pound.
 However, staff left the vehicle in a public area after smelling petrol fumes, and they then alerted police upon hearing about the discovery of the bomb at Tiger Tiger.

 Both vehicles were made by Mercedes-Benz.
 The first was a light-green metallic Mercedes-Benz W124 saloon, registration number G824 VFK.
 The second was a blue Mercedes-Benz 280E.
 The cars and their devices were recovered intact for forensic examination, and both were found to contain petrol cans, gas canisters, and a quantity of nails, with a mobile phone-based trigger.